-The progress and intermediate results from the sub-teams can be viewed at: https://community.icann.org/display/gnsocwgdtstwrdshp/%5BArchive%5D+Work+Item+Sub+Groups
+The progress and intermediate results from the sub-teams can be viewed at: https://community.icann.org/display/gnsocwgdtstwrdshp/%5BArchive%5D+Work+Item+Sub+Groups.

-On 1 December, the CWG-Stewardship published its 1st draft proposal for Public Comment.
-This 1st draft had been designed around the idea of an independent and separate contracting entity, known as “Contract Co.”, to replace NTIA’s stewardship role and contract the IANA Functions Operator.
-The comments at the conclusion of the 1st Public Comment outlined 3 key takeaways:
+On 1 December 2014, the CWG-Stewardship published its first draft proposal for public comment.
+This first draft had been designed around the idea of an independent and separate contracting entity, known as “Contract Co.”, to replace NTIA’s stewardship role and contract with the IANA Functions Operator.
+The comments at the conclusion of the first public comment outlined three key takeaways:

 Customers are currently satisfied with ICANN’s IANA department.